-- The gift is not made with the intention of influencing a third party to obtain, or retain, business, or a business advantage, or to reward the provision, or retention, of business, or a business advantage. - It complies with local laws.
+• The gift is not made with the intention of influencing a third party to obtain, or retain, business, or a business advantage, or to reward the provision, or retention, of business, or a business advantage.

 - It is given in the Company's name, not in the giver's personal name. - It does not include cash, or a cash equivalent, (such as gift vouchers). - It is of an appropriate, and reasonable, type and value at an appropriate time. - It is given openly, not secretly. - It is approved in advance by a Director of the Company.